- Stakeholder Overview, Theory and

 managers might achieve competence in managing the 'third

 dimension' both through individual effort and with the

 This paper expands on 'Tapping the Powerlines' below.

 PP: Tapping the Power Lines (how to connect to this organizational influence grid).
 Successful completion of project deliverables depends on project management of both ‘hard’ skills (time, cost, scope—1st Dimension) and ‘soft’ skills (relationship management—2nd Dimension) throughout the project life cycle to achieve project objectives that fully address stakeholder expectations.

 PP: The Accidental Project Manager – The Getting of Wisdom.
 The accidental project manager has lived in the folklore of business projects for a generation.
 This paper will discuss ways to help them increase their chances of achieving project success, including a description of the project management skills and tools needed for success including the Stakeholder Circle.

 PP: The future of the PM Hero.
 The PM’s role is changing from a hero focused on the ‘iron triangle’ to a business leader.
 Project success is no longer being measured simply in terms of time and cost, but by value created and stakeholder satisfaction.
 This paper outlines the skills needed to succeed in this emerging environment.

-- Stakeholders and Risk (republished in Russian: Project and Program Management Journal
+management. (republished in Russian: Project and

 Vol. 43, No. 3, pp. 212-217 - download the article)